 Through her work in public history and 20th century U.S. history, Professor Gudis builds upon her interest in consumer culture, visual culture, and the history of the built environment.
 She is especially interested in the urban and cultural history of Southern California as well as modes of public culture related to museums, art, performance, and preservation.

-- Theory and Methods of Visual and Material Culture Studies
+- Theory and Methods: Visual and Material Culture Studies

 - Historic Preservation Seminar and Practicum

-- 20th Century Research Seminar in Southern California History
+- 20th Century U.S. and California History Research Seminars

 - Modern U.S. Consumer Culture